 False alerts are a common issue with radar detectors.
 Radar detectors pick up not only police radar guns, but they also detect various sources of radar including speed signs on the side of the road, automatic door openers in drugstores, and radar-based collision avoidance systems built into many newer vehicles.
 That is why most detectors come with different modes that change the sensitivity and selectivity of the receiver.
 City modes, for example, adjust the receiver in urban environments to filter out more common signal sources, reducing false alerting.
 Highway modes, on the other hand, decrease the selectivity.
 A detector with GPS tagging can automatically change the modes, depending on the vehicle’s location (in addition to remembering camera locations).
 Some modes can also detect other things like red light cameras.

-- Legality: It’s important to note that radar detectors aren’t always legal in all states and cities.
-They are legal to use in most of the US, with a few exceptions.
-They are illegal in most Canadain provinces.
+- Legality.
+It’s important to note that radar detectors aren’t always legal in all states and cities.
+They are legal to use in most of the U.S., with a few exceptions.
+They are illegal in most Canadian provinces.
 Learn about radar detector laws.
 In certain areas, police officers use special radar detector detectors.
-A few radar detectors are designed with special stealth technology that makes them undetectable to RDD’s.
+A few radar detectors are designed with special stealth technology that makes them undetectable to RDDs.

 - Hardwiring: Radar detectors come with a power cable that plugs into your 12-volt outlet.
 However, if your car doesn’t have an outlet or you’d prefer a cleaner installation with no cable hanging down your windshield and dash, you can hardwire your radar detector.
 When hardwired, your radar detector wires into your fuse box for power so the cable is tucked away and hidden behind your vehicle’s trim.
 This way, you have a much more stealthy and good looking install.

 Easily one of the best radar detectors on the market is the Uniden R7.
-It offers the longest range out of any windshield mount radar detector, period.
-It’s, for this reason, that for any drivers who demand the highest level of protection take a good look at the R7.
+It offers the longest range out of any windshield mount radar detector.
+It’s, for this reason, that drivers who demand the highest level of protection take a good look at the R7.
 Uniden detectors are known both for their all-out performance on their high-end detectors as well as their bang for the buck on their low-end detectors.

 Additionally, the R7 comes packed with a bunch of other useful features that make for a better driving experience.
 It offers arrows to help you locate the threats around you.
 This way when it goes off, you’ll know immediately if the officer is ahead of you, when you pass him, and when the threat is behind you.
 The integrated GPS allows you to teach the detector where false alerts are located around town from speed signs on the side of the road and automatic door openers in front of drugstores and grocery stores.
 Once you do that, the detector will stay quiet along your regular commute.

-The biggest complaint that people have with the R7, however, is its blindspot monitoring (BSM) filtering.
-The detector is pretty good at filtering blind spot monitoring systems from other cars, but it still falses a fair amount, especially compared to the competition.
-The latest updates have helped in this regard though.
+The biggest complaint that people have with the R7, however, is its blind spot monitoring (BSM) filtering.
+The detector is pretty good at filtering blind spot monitoring systems from other cars, but it still has a fair amount of false alerts, especially compared to the competition.
+The latest updates have helped in this regard, however.
 No detector can filter them out entirely, but the R7 will false alert a little more than others.
 So the performance is awesome, but it is a chattier detector.
 That is the trade-off with the R7.

-The Uniden DFR7 is the best city/highway detector you’ll find if you’re looking for the lowest price possible that still offers reasonable performance and false alert filtering.
+The Uniden DFR7 is the best city/highway detector you’ll find if you’re looking for the lowest priced device that still offers reasonable performance and false alert filtering.
 It’s the predecessor to the DFR9 and is in the process of being discontinued, but until it’s totally gone, it’s being discounted heavily and is an amazing deal.